-Despite years of high quality sensory work being conducted in the UK, it has been recognised that the development of a formal sensory qualification would greatly enhance the credibility and professional status of those working in the field.
-As a starting point, it was felt that the introduction of consistent standards and proper guidance for potential attendees as to the quality and content of these courses would be widely welcomed.
-The inclusion of an examination structure and awarding of IFST’s certificate of achievement also provides individuals with an opportunity to gain tangible benefits from their attendance on these courses.
+We recognise that the development of a formal sensory qualification greatly enhances the credibility and professional status of those working in this field.
+As a starting point, we felt that consistent standards and proper guidance about the quality and content of courses would be valuable.
+Our examination structure and certificate of achievement provides individuals with tangible benefits from attending these courses.

 What is ‘Foundation Level’?